kurisutina26/EthicsANDvalues-Twitter/README.md

   - Tradition
   - Universalism

-This is a result of a research work on Schwartz Model of Psychology and each step can be justified, so till then wait for the research paper published.
+This is a result of a research work on Schwartz Model of Psychology and each step can be justified, so till then wait for the research paper being published.

 A better interactive platform and features are more to come!!